hungsu/digital_garden/src/site/notes/blog/My experience with Ubuntu in 2020.md

 ---
-{"dg-publish":true,"permalink":"/blog/my-experience-with-ubuntu-in-2020/","title":"My experience with Ubuntu in 2020","updated":"2025-09-24T22:52:21.347-07:00"}
+{"dg-publish":true,"permalink":"/blog/my-experience-with-ubuntu-in-2020/","title":"My experience with Ubuntu in 2020","updated":"2025-09-25T09:55:20.302-07:00"}
 ---

+# My experience with Ubuntu in 2020

 On 2020-November-10, I installed Ubuntu 18.04 on my [[Gear/my computer\|my computer]].
 As of 2021-January-01, I've decided to retire it, though I did enjoy the experiment.

 ## Things I liked and will miss

 1. Linux window management is excellent, marvelous even.
-By combining GNOME with [PaperWM](https://github.com/paperwm/PaperWM), I've no need for multiple monitors at all.
+By combining [[Digital/GNOME\|GNOME]] with [[Digital/PaperWM\|PaperWM]], I've no need for multiple monitors at all.
 MacOS and Windows application management that floats and overlaps windows by default feels prehistoric and wrong.
 I miss this so much that I will be looking into writing something similar for Windows.
 2. It runs entirely off a USB drive!
 Windows absolutely refused to be installed on a USB drive.
 3. No forced updates.
 Windows is notorious for forcing updates even during user activity.
 Under Linux I can rest well knowing that updates are fully under my control.
 4. I like the lack of bloatware.
 I really don't appreciate the default installation of Cortana, Candy Crush and many other rubbish apps in Windows.